NicolasSerranoGarcia/Tetris-game/README.md

 ## Overview

 **Tetris-game** is a modern take on the classic Tetris game, developed in C++ using the SDL2 library as a rendering engine.
-This project was designed completely by me, and offers a solid foundation for understanding game mechanics and scene management.
+This project was designed by me, and offers a solid foundation for understanding game mechanics and scene management.

 ### Key Features